chienerh/cvo-rgbd/README.md

 cmake .. -DCMAKE_C_COMPILER=icc -DCMAKE_CXX_COMPILER=icpc
 make
 ```
-Next time, you only need to do the following:
+After that, you only need to do the following:
 ```
 cmake ..
 make